 These US Soccer documents should be in every referee's personal library, regardless of whether you are a Grassroots or Regional Referee.
-Additional Publications (Laws of the Game Made Easy, Offside Made Easy, ...) can be obtained at the US Soccer Resource Center.
+Additional Publications (Laws of the Game Made Easy, Offside Made Easy, ...) can be obtained at the US Soccer Referee Resource Center.

 International Football Association Board (IFAB) Laws of the Game:

 These are the 17 Laws of the Game from the IFAB.
-This 228 page PDF document also includes a Summary of Laws Changes and Practical Guidelines for Match Officials.
+This 228 page PDF document includes a Summary of Laws Changes and Practical Guidelines for Match Officials.
 A Laws changes and clarifications presentation with embedded video is also provided.

 US Soccer's Guide to Procedures for Referees, Assistant Referees & 4th Officials: